bropple/retro-go/README.md

 Retro-Go is a launcher and framework to run emulators on the ODROID-GO and compatible ESP32 devices.
 It comes with many emulators!

 This fork includes support for the DS3231M I2C real-time clock chip.
-The date and time will be displayed in the main menu (TBD), and time will be synced with Game Boy Color games that use RTC functionality (Partial functionality).
+The date and time is displayed in the main menu with a few selectable formats, and time will be synced with Game Boy Color games that use RTC functionality (Partial functionality).

 ### Supported systems:
 - NES